devclub1/read.md/README.md

-# presenter
+# read.md

-An app that transforms markdowns into clean & simple presentations
+An app that transforms your boring markdown files into clean & simple presentations